ahmedkaludi/accelerated-mobile-pages/README.md

 * Fixed: Strip CSS with i-amphtml- name prefix because its causing validation errors #3009
 * Fixed: Need to add an option to delete the saved layouts in pagebuilder. #2801
 * Fixed: Category module not working with recent posts from Version 0.9.97.45 #3117
+* Fixed: Related posts appearing on the top #3151

 = 0.9.97.50.1 (1st May 2019) =
 * Fixed: Alignment problem when right sidebar is enable in blog page and there is no featured image in the posts #3057